Way Out West (1930 film): Reception

 Film critic Mordaunt Hall stated the film "is best described as one that suits Haines's particular style of acting; it is an impertinent, moderately comic affair tinctured with slapstick and romance; it is quite obviously something that has been specially written for the screen, for the characters are no more real than those in a Punch and Judy show."

-Variety Magazine wrote "in spots are some fast action and wise-cracking dialog that gets the laughs; it's hoke of the kind that has always been salable; hard riding, rolling, Arizona country, an Indian village and details of ranch life make the locale real and an important part of the entertainment" Leonard Maltin commented it is "one of the star's better talkies, a Western spoof with snappy one-liners and a rootin-tootin gun batttle finale."
+Variety Magazine wrote "in spots are some fast action and wise-cracking dialog that gets the laughs; it's hoke of the kind that has always been salable; hard riding, rolling, Arizona country, an Indian village and details of ranch life make the locale real and an important part of the entertainment" Leonard Maltin commented it is "one of the star's better talkies, a Western spoof with snappy one-liners and a rootin-tootin gun battle finale."

 Walter Greene of Motion Picture News commented "this story is filled with many ridiculous situations; too much leeway was taken in putting over some of the gags and the reason for all the chase scenes in the last reel or two will perhaps never be known; the director, had a tough story to begin with, but made fair progress with it; Haines does his usual stuff and has little opportunity for anything new."

 Harry Evans of Life Magazine disliked the film stating, "there is no hope for Haines to retain his popularity so long as Metro-Goldwyn see fit to keep giving him roles that make him behave like a jackass; Way Out Wes is another of these; this is really a crime; Haines has talent; he can do pathos better than any other young actor on the screen and is a convincing exponent o! romantic characterizations."